4 Days in Peru: The Perfect Lima, Cusco & Machu Picchu Itinerary

 It also helps to get a general sense of what locals are paying, so you know when a price seems inflated.
 Don’t be shy about bargaining a little, either—it’s expected in many places and can save you from overpaying.

-In larger cities like Lima, ride-sharing apps such as Uber, DiDi, and Cabify are also available and can be a safer, more convenient option, as prices are set within the app.
+In larger cities like Lima, ride-sharing apps such as Uber, DiDi, and Cabify are also available and can be a safer, more convenient option, with prices set in the app.

 Where to Stay